Horse collar making

 Craftspeople currently known

-John McDonald – based in Dulverton, Somerset (over 60).
-Makes full range of collars and hames, but specialise in driving collars.
+John McDonald, Dulverton, Somerset (over 60) – makes full range of collars and hames, but specialises in driving collars

-Kate Hetherington – based in Dulverton, Somerset (late 30s).
-Makes full range of collars and hames, but specialise in driving collars.
+Kate Hetherington, Dulverton, Somerset (early 40s) – makes full range of collars and hames, but specialises in driving collars

-Terry Davies – based in Shropshire (over 60).
-Makes heavy horse collars, approximately 20-30 per year.
+Terry Davies, Shropshire (over 60) – makes heavy horse collars, approximately 20-30 per year

-J.C.
-Huskisson & Son Harness Co.
-(Ian Huskisson) – based in Walsall, West Midlands.
+Ian Huskisson (J C Huskisson & Son Harness Co), Walsall, West Midlands.